Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: 's Design

 \subsection{Correctness}

-We show \scmacro{} guarantees One-Copy Serializability (1SR)~\cite{bernsteinconcurrency1981} under crash failures.
+We show that \scmacro{} guarantees One-Copy Serializability (1SR)~\cite{bernsteinconcurrency1981} under crash failures.
 That is, all replicas observe the same serializable execution order of transactions.
-A transaction is defined as a series of read, write or delete operations, each operation only accesses a single data item.
-We do not assume any range queries or transactions with unbounded read/write sets, which can be supported with additional mechanisms such as index or partition versioning, or client-side lock~\cite{levandoskiMultiVersionRangeConcurrency2015}.
+A transaction is defined as a series of read, write, or delete operations, where each operation accesses only a single data item.
+We do not assume any range queries or transactions with unbounded read/write sets, which can be supported with additional mechanisms such as index or partition versioning, or client-side locks~\cite{levandoskiMultiVersionRangeConcurrency2015}.

 \begin{lemma}~ If a Proof of Availability (PoA) is received by a correct replica, then at least one correct replica has received and stored the corresponding batch. \end{lemma}

 \begin{proof} A PoA is only generated when a batch has received $f+1$ acknowledgements (Line~\ref{line: available} of Algorithm~\ref{code:broadcast}).
 Since the system can tolerate up to $f$ crash failures, at least one replica that has persisted the batch must be correct. \end{proof}